“Travel is never a matter of money, but of courage….”

 Truth is, travel does cost money.
 So, without savings and without a full time job, how can I still able to travel most of the time? ?

-Yes, I am not completely jobless!
-When I’m back to Singapore, I work really, really hard.
+NOOOOOOO, I am not completely jobless nor some Asian Rich Girl!
+I work really, really hard.
 I work almost 7-days a week, about 7-12 hours per day.
-The current jobs I’m holding right now: lifeguard, camp facilitator, rock climbing belayer, tour guide, blogger. ?
-Having different jobs make me more motivated to work longer hours, thus earning more money.
-In this way, I can just work 2 months and travel for a month or more. ?
+The current jobs I’m holding right now: lifeguard, camp facilitator, high ropes instructor, kayaking assistant, events helper, etc. These outdoor jobs motivate me to work longer hours because I don’t feel stuck in one place and they paid quite well.
+In this way, I can happily work for full 2-3 months and travel for a month or more.
+Moreover, these skill-based jobs allow you to work overseas as well!

 Booking of flights

-Nowadays there are so many budget airlines from Singapore flying to faraway places with less than $500!
+Nowadays there are so many budget airlines from Singapore flying to faraway places for less than $500!
 (Do you know that Airasia is flying to Hawaii?!)
-Every Tuesday is the cheapest to buy air tickets plus it’s also Scoot promotion day, every Friday is Jetstar and Airasia promotion day, etc. I signed up for airlines newsletter to be updated on all the promotions.
-And my favorite app, Skyscanner, allows me to randomly choose my destinations based on cheap flights. ???
-Honestly, I would pretty much prefer to travel by land or sea than by air!
+Check out Scoot promotion day on Tuesdays, and every Fridays is Jetstar and Airasia promotion day, etc. I do sign up for airlines newsletter to keep myself updated on all the promotions.
+And my favorite app, Skyscanner, allows me to randomly choose my destinations based on cheap flights.

-Couchsurfing: Not only do you get free accommodation, you get new friends too!
-Doing Couchsurfing also means that you get to shop and eat at local places, and even play at local price if you are lucky!
+Couchsurfing: Not only you get free accommodation, you get to meet new friends too!
+Doing Couchsurfing also means that you get insider tips on where to shop cheap and eat at authentic places, and pay local entrance fees if you get lucky!

 A country can be so big you can’t possibly explore every place in one trip!
 I like the idea of going back to the same country exploring new hidden gems.
-I like being able to stay with the locals, to experience their culture, to live like them even for that short period of my stay.
-I would never envy or understand those travelers who rush travelling around the world in 2-3 years.
-To me, you can’t really say you had traveled the world if you didn’t dive all 5 oceans, or set foot on countries like North Korea, Antarctica, Somalia, Afghanistan, Turkmenistan, etc.
+I like being able to stay with the locals, to experience their culture, to live like them even for that short period of my trip.
+I don’t understand the concept of been the fastest or youngest to travel around the world.

-By spending more quality time at a place, i tend to spend much lesser on unnecessary mainstream stuff like what a tourist would do or buy.
+By spending a quality amount of time in a place, I believe it actually help by spending less on unnecessary mainstream stuff like what a tourist would do or buy.
 Plus, I will have more time to find free things to do!
-Most of the time I stay as long as my visa expires or my budget used up, whichever that comes first. ?
+Most of the time I stay as long as my visa expires or my budget used up, whichever that comes first.

 Spend like a local

-As a tourist you tend to spend a lot because you have the mentality of: “everything is so cheap here, so must buy!”, or “not coming back again, so just spend the money and do it.” ?
+As a tourist, you tend to spend generously because you have the mentality of: “everything is so cheap here, so just get it!”, or “I won’t be coming back again, so just spend the money and do it.”

 As a backpacker, I set my budget based on the local’s living of standard.
 I choose places to dine where it’s full of locals instead of foreigners.
-I take public transport because I know 1 trip of cab fare can allow me to take 10 times of bus trips.
+I take public transport because I know 1 trip of cab fare can allow me to take 10 times of bus trips (even if it’s just $1).
 I buy things from vendor who can’t speak English well rather than bargain with English-speaking vendor.
-This all goes back to slow travelling. ?
+This all goes back to slow travelling.

 Go against the norm